Is it mandatory to give the Instruction Handbook of a machinery in papery format?

 Either ways, in 2019 the standard EN ISO 20607 has been published.
 It deals with the drafting of the instructions hanbooks of machineries.
 It is alligned with the standard EN ISO 12100 but it clearly expresses that the instruction handbook must be provided in the form as agreed with the customer (papery and/or digital).

-The new edition of the Machinery Directive Guide published in April 2023 states that as many as 93% of EU households today have access to the Internet.
-Under these circumstances, and in light of the new Machinery Regulation’s provisions on the format of the instructions, one can consider that respecting those provisions, including the obligation to provide the essential safety information in paper format in the case of non-professional use, also ensures compliance with the corresponding provisions of the Machinery Directive.
+The new edition of the Guide to the Machinery Directive published on 18 April 2024 states that as many as 93% of EU households today have access to the internet.
+Under these circumstances, and in light of the provisions of the new Machinery Regulation on the format of instructions, it can be assumed that compliance with these provisions, including the obligation to provide the essential safety information in paper format in the case of non-professional use, also ensures compliance with the corresponding provisions of the Machinery Directive.

 CONCLUSIONS